 Penang Island is a large island at over 6,000 square miles in size and its population is over 700,000.
-Its main town, George Town, is the capital of the state and is a bustling metropolis, but don’t let that fool you – there are plenty of places on this island that are perfect for a beach vacation, too.
+Its main town, George Town, is the state’s capital and is a bustling metropolis, but don’t let that fool you – plenty of places on this island are perfect for a beach vacation, too.

 Still, you might want to make George Town your home base anyway, as there is so much to do in town – between food tours, riding the funicular, Little India, touring Cheong Fatt Tze’s mansion, bike tours, mosques, and temples, you’ll never run out of sights to see there.

-However, if it’s beaches you crave, Penang Island delivers – there are many great beaches on this island including Batu Ferrenghi Beach, Monkey Beach, and the beaches in Penang National Park, to name a few.
-You’ll have plenty of places to relax and watch the tide roll in, on Penang Island, if that’s what you seek.
+However, if it’s beaches you crave, Penang Island delivers.
+There are many great beaches on this island, including Batu Ferrenghi Beach, Monkey Beach, and the beaches in Penang National Park, to name a few.
+If that’s what you seek, you’ll have plenty of places to relax and watch the tide roll in on Penang Island.

-There are lots of tour providers on Penang Island who will allow you to customize your own tours with them based on your interests.
-These are a great way to see a lot of the island on your own terms.
+There are lots of tour providers on Penang Island who will allow you to customize your tours with them based on your interests.
+These are great ways to see much of the island on your terms.
 This Penang Flexible 6-Hour Tour is a great option for this type of tour.

 Penang Island is one of the cheapest islands to visit all around.
 Accommodations on this island are very inexpensive.
 Well-rated spots like Bagan Suites in Butterworth, the ET Budget Guest House in Batu Ferringhi Beach, and the We Love Guesthouse in George Town are all options that are well under $50 per night.